 If you’re stumped, give us a holler in the CakePHP IRC channel.
 Someone from the development team is usually there, especially during the daylight hours for North and South America users.
 We’d love to hear from you, whether you need some help, want to find users in your area, or would like to donate your brand new sports car.

-Our official forum where you can ask for help, suggest ideas and have a talk about CakePHP.
+Our official forum is where you can ask for help, suggest ideas and have a talk about CakePHP.
 It’s a perfect place for quickly finding answers and help others.
 Join the CakePHP family by signing up.

 Tag your questions with